alexmasselot/kibana-plugin-howto-infra/blog/blog.md

 # A Journey in Writing & Deploying Kibana Plugins (riding Docker)

+---
+*The possibility of a custom plugin is a strong Kibana promise.
+We propose an end to end tutorial to write such plugins.
+But this "end to end" approach also means "how to continuously deploy them?", "how to share an environment with seeded test data?"
+Those questions will bring us in a full fledged integration infrastructure, backed by Docker.*

+---

 The ElasticSearch has grown from a Lucene evolution to a full fledged distributed dcoument store, with powerful storage, search and aggregation capabilities.
 Kibana definiteley brought a strong component for interative searching and visualization and brought athe data storage tier into an end user browser.

-Customizable dashboard via a rich library of graphical components made its success, but soon, the need for customization arose.
+Customizable dashboards via a rich library of graphical components made its success, but soon, the need for real customization arose.
 If plugins were thought to be integrated from early on, the actual customisation often lied into forking the master project and adapting to on particular purpose [REFREF daunting].
 Merging back fixes was soon to be a daunting effort to keep up with the high pace of the [github evolution](https://github.com/elastic/kibana/graphs/contributors).

 Fortunately, as of version 4.3, the Kibana project took a more structured way to integrate custom plugins.
-The promise of maintainable pluggable plugins was becoming true.
+The promise of maintainable external plugins was becoming true.
-Those pugins, writen in JavaScript, can be as simple as a standalone widget (e.g. a clock), a field formater (an up/down arrow instead of positive/negative number), a graphical representation of a search result (a chart) or a full blown application.
+Those plugins, writen in JavaScript, can be as simple as a standalone widget (e.g. a clock), a field formater (an up/down arrow instead of positive/negative number), a graphical representation of a search result (a chart) or a full blown application.

 So, that should be easy.
-Just google and you would make wonderful shiny visualizations.
+Just google and you would craft wonderful shiny visualizations.

 But not fast, young Kibana Padavan!
 Documentation lacks, resources are valuable but scarce.
 But the promise is still shiny and we want to reach it.

-In this post, we propose to share our journey into the writing of Kibana plugins, the liltle pitfalls we fell in and the setup of continuous deployment into a Docker environment.
+In this post, we propose to share our journey into the writing of Kibana plugins, the little pitfalls we fell in and the setup of continuous deployment into a Docker environment.
-There is no dramatic discovery or stunning breakthrough here, but simply a list of pitfalls we had to overcome during our quest.
+There is no dramatic discovery or stunning breakthrough today, but a tentative to write a map to make your journey easier.

 -----------------

-## The purpose of the quest
+## The purpose of the Quest
 The goals was to meet the Kibana 4.3+ promise, to be able to customize the platform without forking the orignal code branch.

 Our *Definition of Done* was:

  * we should develop different plugin types: independant widget, formatters, aggregation visualization.
-Hints: at this stage, they don't need to be pretty or particularly meaningful;
+Hints: at this stage, they don't need to be pretty or even particularly meaningful;
- * they should be resizable and offer the classic comfort of the classic Kibana experience;
+ * they should be resizable and offer the classic comfort of the Kibana experience;
  * we should be able to build and deploy them via Jenkins or such;
- * we want to use Docker to run Jenkins, ElasticSearch, a deployed Kibana;
+ * we want to use Docker to run Jenkins, ElasticSearch, an integration Kibana;
  * with Docker, we want the infrastructure to start with preloaded data and visualization, to let user driven or automated test to happen;
  * we want the plugin development itself to be as smooth as possible (reload time when source code has changed);
- * we want other to be able to reproduce.
+ * we want others to be able to reproduce the experience;
- * we want to be able to give a feedback on which extent the technology is mature for a full blown project.
+ * finally, we want to be able to give a feedback on which extent the technology is mature for a full blown project.

 ![deployed plugins](images/dashboard-overall.png)

-*Figure 1:* the deployed dashboard with custom plugins, from upper left to lower right:
+*Figure 1:* ElasticSearch is fed with 10'000 geolocalized tweets.
+We display a snapshop of the deployed dashboard with custom plugins.
+From upper left to lower right:
-a) a simple clock;
+a) a simple clock, untied to any data;
-b) the default date historgram to allow for time range narrowing;
+b) the default Kibana date histogram to allow for time range narrowing;
-c) an aggregation visualization;
+c) an aggregation visualization, where tweets are counted per country;
-d) a search results with a custom formatter.
+d) a search results with a custom formatter, altering the color for #hashtags and @accounts.

 ### Wasn't there any full detailed map available?
-If there had been one, this whole effort would have been a straight tweet: *"amazing tutorial on how to build and deploy #kibana plugins #elasticsearch http://wonder.land/build/your/own/kibana/plugins."*
+If only there had been one, this whole effort would have been a straight tweet: *"amazing tutorial on how to build and deploy #kibana plugins #elasticsearch http://wonder.land/build/your/own/kibana/plugins."*
-Obviously, there was none.
+Obviously, there none was found.

 However, there were instructive and inspiring sources of information.
-Although there might have been incomplete, slightly out of date or simply at a too high level, we cannot thank their authors enough for having put us on track.
+Although there might have been incomplete, slightly out of date or simply at a too high level, we cannot thank enough their authors for having put us on track.

  * Enlightening talks from the ElastiCon conferences in San Francisco, [2015](https://www.elastic.co/elasticon/2015/sf/contributors-guide-to-the-kibana-galaxy) and [2016](https://www.elastic.co/elasticon/conf/2016/sf/how-to-build-your-own-kibana-plugins).
 Way more blasting presentations are available there!
  * The most comprehensive piece of documentation at the time and ubiquituously cited, [a four parts post by Tim Roe](https://www.timroes.de/2015/12/02/writing-kibana-4-plugins-basics/).
 Although pretty descriptive, some information was missing, the commited code not fully working straightforwards (Kibana version?).